Hopeson-Jockiel/requirement-analysis/README.md

 ### 5. Provides a Clear Project Roadmap
 The process creates detailed documentation that becomes the foundation for design, development, and testing activities.
 It provides a clear roadmap, ensuring all future phases of the SDLC are aligned with the defined requirements.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves a series of structured activities that ensure all system requirements are properly understood, defined, and verified.
+These activities help transform user needs into clear, actionable requirements for the development team.

+Below are the five key activities in Requirement Analysis:

+- ### **1.
+Requirement Gathering**
+  This is the initial step where information is collected from stakeholders, users, and clients to understand their needs and expectations.
+Techniques such as interviews, questionnaires, and observation are commonly used to gather this data.

+- ### **2.
+Requirement Elicitation**
+  Elicitation involves discovering and refining requirements through collaboration and discussion.
+The goal is to uncover hidden needs, clarify assumptions, and resolve conflicts between stakeholder expectations.

+- ### **3.
+Requirement Documentation**
+  In this phase, all gathered and elicited requirements are formally recorded.
+The documentation typically includes functional and non-functional requirements, use cases, and user stories.
+This serves as a reference for all future development activities.

+- ### **4.
+Requirement Analysis and Modeling**
+  This activity focuses on analyzing, prioritizing, and organizing requirements.
+It also involves modeling the requirements using diagrams such as Data Flow Diagrams (DFDs), UML models, or Entity-Relationship Diagrams (ERDs) to visualize the system structure and behavior.

+- ### **5.
+Requirement Validation**
+  Validation ensures that the documented requirements are complete, consistent, and aligned with user needs and business goals.
+Reviews, walkthroughs, and prototyping are often used to confirm that the requirements are correct and feasible.

+Together, these activities ensure that the software development team has a clear, validated understanding of what needs to be built — reducing risks and increasing the likelihood of project success.